 Food Stall Serves Up A Social Experiment: Charge White Customers More Than Minorities

-Can a $12 lunch change the way think about racial wealth disparity in America?
+Can a $12 lunch change the way people think about racial wealth disparity in America?
 How about a $30 lunch?
 That's the premise behind a social experiment playing out in a New Orleans food stall.

 Chef Tunde Way opened his pop-up stall in the city's Roux Carre venue in early February.
 The listed price for the Nigerian food is $12.
 But when a white person walks up to order, they are asked to pay $30.
 Why?
 "It's two-and-a half times more than the $12 meal, which reflects the income disparity" between whites and African-Americans in New Orleans, says Wey.